Skip to main content

 Discover narrative paradigms inspired by nature that reflect environmental complexity.

-Understanding who you’re trying to reach–their values, motivations, and media habits–can transform storytelling into genuine connection.
+A narrative is a story pattern that emerges as audiences create, consume, and share stories.
+Understanding who you’re reaching–their values, motivations, and media habits–can transform storytelling into genuine connection.

 The Storytelling sections were developed by Global Rise: Stories for the Future, a company that works with creatives across media to examine the role of science and the humanities in crafting rich climate narratives as part of a culture shift to mitigate climate change.